Better-HPC/auto-rest/docs/contributing/dev_reference.md

 poetry install --with tests
 ```

-The `coverage` tool is used to track application test coverage and helps to maintain code quality by identifying untested areas.
+The `coverage` tool is used to track application test coverage.
 To run tests with coverage, use the following commands:

 ```shell